Y4NN777/Y4NN777/README.md

 ## 🌟 About Me

 🎯 **Aspiring Software & Systems Engineer & Problem Solver**
-🚀 Passionate about **Software Design on the web** and interested in blockchain, IoT and AI.
+🚀 Passionate about **Software Design on the web** and interested in blockchain, IoT, and AI.
 💡 Love **building real-world solutions, diving into system design, and writing efficient code**.
 ⚙️ Always exploring **C programming, software architecture, and development best practices**.
 🔥 **Believer in continuous learning, optimization, and clean code principles.**